 Whether you want to offload a new project or are experiencing challenges with your VA, let your Engagement Manager know.
 Their role is to manage your service so you don’t have to.
-So, don’t wait to delegate new processes or let frustrations go by because you don't want to spend time handling the issue.
-Instead, loop in your Engagement Manager, sit back and watch things improve.
+This includes training your VA on your processes, fielding their questions, and providing coaching if their work doesn't meet expectations.

 Embrace clarifying questions.

 Your VA is trained to ask clarifying questions to ensure they meet your expectations.
 He/she then document your answers in your member manual so they know how to complete tasks moving forward.
 For example, If you ask your assistant to schedule a meeting but don’t say whether it will be in-person or a call, your VA will ask you clarifying questions.

 What are your typical scheduling patterns?
 What are the pain points in your current process you would like us to help iron out?
 If you have a big picture idea or process you would like to offload but aren't sure how, let your Engagement Manager know and they will be your thought partner in establishing a process.